shujidev/direct/README.md

 renderTarget.lpVtbl.BeginDraw(renderTarget)
 ```

-Since there is no inheritance I think there have to be converters for the updated libraries which are derived from early classes.
+Since there is no inheritance I think there have to be converters for the updated libraries which are derived from previously released classes.

 Something like this for each file:
 ```nim